open-data-fabric/open-data-fabric/open-data-fabric.md

 ##### MergeStrategy::Append
 Append merge strategy.

-Under this strategy polled data will be appended in its original form to the already ingested data without modifications.
+Under this strategy new data will be appended to the dataset in its entirety, without any deduplication.

 | Property | Type | Required | Format | Description |
 | :---: | :---: | :---: | :---: | --- |